twisted-pear/mcfd/README.md

 The `-4` and `-6` flags tell mcfd to exclusively use IPv4 or IPv6 respectively.

-Finally, the optional `-f` flag tells mcfd to fork a new process for each connection.
+The optional `-f` flag tells mcfd to fork a new process for each connection.

+Finally, the optional `-r` flag tells mcfd to operate in reverse mode.
+In this case the mcfd server accepts connections from both the mcfd client and the actual TCP client (on `listen_addr:listen_port` and `dst_addr:dst_port` respectively) while the mcfd client connects to both, the mcfd server and the actual TCP server (to `dst_addr:dst_port` and `listen_addr:listen_port` respectively) .
+In essence, this reverses the client/server relationship between the TCP server and client.

 A simple use case might look like this: